Jumpaku/tz-offset-transitions/README.md

 # tz-offset-transitions

+## Overview

-This repository provides the information of the timezone offset transitions based on the IANA TZ database.
+This repository provides information about timezone offset transitions based on the IANA TZ database.
-This information is provided as a JSON file at `gen/tzot.json`.
+The information is available in a JSON file located at `gen/tzot.json`.

-## Automatic Update
+## What timezone offset transition is

+A timezone is a geographic region of the Earth that observes the same standard time, encompassing one or more timezone offsets.
+The timezone offset represents the difference between the local time in a specific timezone and the Coordinated Universal Time (UTC).
+A timezone offset transition indicates a shift between different timezone offsets within a particular timezone, which is often prompted by factors like daylight saving time adjustments or political changes in laws.

+The IANA Time Zone Database ( https://www.iana.org/time-zones ) is a comprehensive database used to manage timezones.

+## What this repository provides

+This repository includes a program that parses the IANA Time Zone Database and extracts the information regarding timezone offset transitions as a JSON file to facilitate the handling of the information.
+This program is implemented using the `java.time` package in Kotlin.

+Additionally, this repository includes an automated mechanism for detecting updates to the database and overriding the `tzot.json`.
-By a GitHub Actions workflow, the `tzot.json` is automatically updated once a month if the new IANA TZ database version is detected.
+This mechanism is implemented as a GitHub Actions workflow which updates the `tzot.json` monthly if a new version of the database is detected.

+The resulting `tzot.json` is a simply structured JSON file, specifically designed for handling timezone offset transitions in various programming languages.

 ## Format of tzot.json

-The `tz.json` is serialized from a Kotlin object of type `List<Zone>`.
+The `tzot.json` is serialized from a Kotlin object of type `List<Zone>`.

-`Zone` is defained as follows:
+`Zone` is defined as follows:

 ```kt
 /** Timezone consists of a collection of timezone offset transitions. */